-The value of Queensland's forestry and logging production is estimated to have risen 3.3% to A\$279 million in 2018-19.
+The value of Queensland's forestry and logging production is estimated to have risen by 0.8% to A\$253 million in 2021-22.
 Demand for wood is largely determined by demand for the construction of new dwellings and alterations and additions to existing dwellings.